AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/site-creation/create-site.md

    ![Success dialog](../assets/success.png)

-1. In the sites console, the new sites is visible and can be navigated to explore its basic structure as defined by the template.
+1. In the sites console, the new site is visible and can be navigated to explore its basic structure as defined by the template.

    ![New site structure](../assets/new-site.png)